-The Tuolumne River (also referred to as the Main Tuolumne) is know for numerous rapids, remote camping and pristine water.
+Tuolumne River (also referred to as the Main Tuolumne) Rafting trips are know for numerous rapids, remote camping and pristine water.
 Rafting and kayaking are possible all summer which makes it an ideal destination for Bay Area boaters as well as tourists heading to Yosemite.

 Pronounced “too-all-uh-me, ” this run was the cutting edge of the sport in the early days of whitewater rafting and kayaking during the late 1960’s.
 Today it is still considered one of the more challenging rivers in the west with over 25 class III and IV rapids.
 Due to it’s unique attributes the Tuolumne River received Wild and Scenic River status in 1984.